reductstore/reduct-cpp/README.md

 sudo cmake --build . --target install
 ```

-CMake tries to use package manager `conan` if it is installed.
+CMake tries to use the `conan` package manager if it is installed.
 If it isn't, it downloads all the dependencies by using
 FetchContent.
 To use Reduct Storage SDK you need only to use `find_pacakge` in your cmake lists:

 ```cmake